 At Fiscal Year End.
 Excludes interest accreted on outstanding capital appreciation bonds.
 See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the body of the Official Statement, "DEBT SERVICE REQUIREMENTS" in this Appendix and see the "Audited Financial Report Fiscal Year Ended August 31, 2019" in Appendix D for more information.

-Includes the Bonds and excludes the Refunded Bonds.
-Preliminary, subject to change.
+(3) Includes the Bonds and excludes the Refunded Bonds.

-(1) Equals gross debt less self-supporting debt.
 (2) Includes the Bonds and excludes the Refunded Bonds.
-Preliminary, subject to change.

 (3) Excludes interest accreted on capital appreciation bonds.